20 Aug Lacey M. Carroll Photography’s Wedding Prep Guide!

 WRINKLE-FREE WEDDING ATTIRE

-Keeping your wedding attire pressed, on a hanger and in a garment bag is so important (Grooms & Groomsmen I’m talking to you!)
-Most bridal stores press gowns from free before the big day (if you purchased your dress well in advance take advantage of this offering) but suits often get overlooked, remind your wedding party to care for their garments beforehand.
+Keeping your wedding attire pressed, on a hanger and in a garment bag is so important (Grooms & Groomsmen, I’m talking to you!)
+Most bridal stores press gowns for free before the big day (if you purchased your dress well in advance take advantage of this offering) but suits often get overlooked, remind your wedding party to care for their garments beforehand.